microsoft/YamUI/src/components/Button/Button.md

 const { FixedGridRow, FixedGridColumn, GutterSize } = require('../FixedGrid');

 <div>
-  <Paragraph>Sometimes a layout can be achieved easier if the button stretches to fill its container's width.
-Here's an example of <Strong>fullWidth</Strong> buttons in a grid layout.</Paragraph>
+  <p>Sometimes a layout can be achieved easier if the button stretches to fill its container's width.
+Here's an example of <strong>fullWidth</strong> buttons in a grid layout.</p>
   <FixedGridRow bottomSpacing={GutterSize.SMALL}>
     <FixedGridColumn>
       <Button text="Full width" fullWidth={true} />